Costa Rica Central Valley

 Heredia is a suburb of San Jose and a great place to escape the hectic city for a day.
 The quiet streets are a great place to take a stroll and enjoy the views of the Poas and Barva Volcano.
 You can also see the Immaculada Concepción Cathedral, built in 1796.
 Or you can tour the Cafe Britt Plantation and hike through the Braulio Carrillo National Park.

 Located just outside of San Jose, Cartago was the first Spanish settlement in Costa Rica.
 Due to several earthquakes, Cartago has had to rebuild most of the city several times, so you’ll find fairly modern buildings as you walk through the peaceful streets.
 Cartago is also home to the Basilica de nuestra Señora de Los Angeles, which hosts the famous Virgin of the Angels pilgrimage every year on August 2nd.
+When in Cartago, also pay a visit to the erratic Irazu volcano, towering at 3,432 meters above sea level, and the most haunted place in Costa Rica – the Duran Sanatorium!

 Only an hour away from San Jose, La Paz Waterfall Gardens is a great place for a day trip.
 Not only will you find some of the best waterfalls in Costa Rica, but you can hike through 3 kilometers of easy trails, watch wildlife, visit the orchid garden and see the world’s largest butterfly garden.
+You can combine a visit to the waterfall gardens with one to a genuine Costa Rica coffee farm.

 The Poas Volcano is the biggest active crater in the world and its less than 2 hours away from San Jose!
 You’ll take an easy walk through the park before you get to the crater.
 Make sure to be patient when you get there!
 Sometimes clouds block the crater, but if you wait for a few minutes they usually clear away.
 It’s also important to check with the park before you go.
 Due to recent volcanic activity the hours are constantly changing.